Centers for Medicare & Medicaid Services (CMS), HHS.

 Response: Section 2702 of the Affordable Care Act requires that the Secretary by rulemaking, establish a nonpayment policy for HCACs, the underlying authority for this rule is found in provisions of title XIX of the Act.
 The proposed rule was supported by our existing authority under sections 1102, 1902(a)(19), and 1902(a)(30) of the Act and States, using this authority, have already undertaken payment policies to drive quality outcomes.
 We see no compelling reason to limit State flexibility to identify PPC nonpayment rules to ensure high quality services for beneficiaries.

 Comment: One commenter was supportive of the proposed regulation and of the addition of non-hospital providers through the OPPC category.
-The commenter suggested careful CMS scrutiny of proposed State PPC SPAs to assure no adverse impact on beneficiary access to care, the addition of a risk-adjustment mechanism to the regulation, careful monitoring to assure that no access problems develop, and some mechanism to publicly report provider outcomes.
+The commenter suggested careful CMS scrutiny of proposed State PPC SPAs to assure no adverse impact on beneficiary access to care, the addition of a risk-adjustment mechanism to the regulation, careful monitoring to assure Start Printed Page 32830that no access problems develop, and some mechanism to publicly report provider outcomes.
 The Maryland Medicaid model for PPC payment and reporting was offered as an exemplary model for national use.

 Response: We reviewed the Maryland system in developing this regulation and, found it to be a useful State model that combined both financial incentives with overall quality improvement efforts.
 CMS will review State preprints, reimbursement State plan amendments, and supplementary information to determine final action on State PPC policies.

 Comment: Some commenters expressed concern that the proposed regulation allowed too much discretion to individual States to use the SPA process to affect payment in areas where no national consensus about appropriate care existed.